- Release Notes >

 Shell Changes¶

-shell has been deprecated in MongoDB v5.0.
+The mongo shell has been deprecated in MongoDB v5.0.
 The

-replacement shell is mongosh
+replacement shell is mongosh.

 Shell packaging also changes in MongoDB v5.0.
 Refer to the installation instructions for further details.